dr-wojak/econ/README.md

 ## From Authors to Variables

-The following table serves as the "tokenship" parser, translating the classical institutional literature into the thermodynamic variables required for our 2026 economic model.
+The following table serves as the rubric, translating the classical institutional literature into the thermodynamic variables required for the present (2026) economic model.

 | **Classical Token (Author)** | **Thermodynamic Variable**                          | **2026 Global Economic State**                                                    |
 | ---------------------------- | --------------------------------------------------- | --------------------------------------------------------------------------------- |